Office of Priestly Vocations

 LEARN MORE

-Pray: Even if you are not a young man thinking about a priestly vocation, you can help those who are in a number of ways.
-Simply being an open and honest spiritual advisor to any young men in your life, or even just praying every day that young men find their priestly vocations can help our cause.
+Even if you are not a young man thinking about a priestly vocation, you can help those who are in a number of ways.

-If you’re looking for a more directed way to help, you can pray the Novena to Saint Therese, Patroness of Vocations.
+If you’re looking for a more direct way to pray for priestly vocations, please download the Novena to Saint Therese, Patroness of Vocations.
 LEARN MORE

 Emmaus House